My Favorite Books That I Read This Year

 It does not shock me that the world of climbing, whether it be of the rock or mountaineering or trekking variety (many times these endeavors call for a little bit of all of these), has a similar approach to achievement as Rolling Stone or Pitchfork.
 There are awards regarding the best climbs of the year, for groups and individuals, measuring the risk of the climb, the purity of the climb, the originality of the climb.
 The sporting press revelled in this year's mega-feat from Kílian Jornet, who ran up all of the 14,000 foot peaks in the Lower 48, and biked from state to state doing it.
 He set a benchmark for others to try and break, and come the end of the year he'll probably receive some award or be on the top of a list of greatest sportsmen of the year.
 I have the kind of idiot brain where this kind of thinking makes perfect sense to me.
 I leave a show, a movie, and not twenty minutes after I will be comparing it to something else I've seen, creating an infinite list (sometimes tangible, sometimes internal) of everything I have ever consumed and everything that surrounds me.
 This is the best babka.
 This is the best subway line.
 This is the best designer.
 My life is worse than her life, and so forth.

-Once I get my degree and my vagina, I plan on leaving New York for a year or so.
+Once I get my degree, I plan on leaving New York for a year or so.
 I haven't verbalized these plans to anyone, and they're contingent on getting a better paying library job than I'll get in the city (unlikely), so there's a chance it doesn't work out.
 I would be very happy to live in New York forever, but I have a very naughty need to do things that make me feel closer to death.
-This is an unbearably bourgois attitude, and I'm sure that when I start sharing this page around I'll be embarrassed about what I'm admitting to, but I'll call a spade a spade: the idiot Englishmen who set off to die in the Himalaya in the 20th century were right.
-I'll take every precaution to not die, and I have no plans on dying before the age of 80 something, unless I come down with some horrible neurodegenerative disorder and one of you have to George and Lenny me, but I want to feel my life in my hands, knees, and feet.
+This is an unbearably bourgeois attitude, and I'm sure that when I start sharing this page around I'll be embarrassed about what I'm admitting to, but I'll call a spade a spade: the idiot Englishmen who set off to die in the Himalaya in the 20th century were right.
+I'll take every precaution to not die and I have no plans on dying before the age of 80 something, unless I come down with some horrible neurodegenerative disorder and one of you have to George and Lenny me, but I want to feel my life in my hands, knees, and feet.

 This is also a particularly masculine ideal, one that I've found to be so off putting in men.